-Bemidji State University senior and child welfare scholar Katie Northbird has dedicated her life to helping others.
+Bemidji State University alumna and former child welfare scholar Katie Northbird ’21 has dedicated her life to helping others.
 An enrolled member of the Leech Lake Band of Ojibwe, Northbird wants to do everything she can to improve the lives of Indigenous youth.

 “I want children to have happiness, support, health and love,” she said.
 “My culture values children and views them as sacred.
 It’s my job as an Ojibwe woman to help care for the children of my community.”